speedment/speedment-doc/pages/speedment-maven-plugin/maven.md

 ## Maven Targets

-The Speedment Mavan Plugin has four Maven targets that can be used to simplify and/or automate your build process.
+The Speedment Mavan Plugin has four Maven targets that can be used to simplify and/or automate our build process.
 These Maven targets can be used to read the meta data (e.g. tables and columns) from the database.
 It is also used to generate code that we can use in our applications.
 Therefore, before we can use Speedment, we must run at least one of the Maven targes.

 ## Installation

-To install the Speedment Maven Plugin we just add it as a plugin in our pom.xml file as described hereunder:
+To install the Speedment Maven Plugin, we just add it as a plugin in our pom.xml file as described hereunder:

 ``` xml
     <build>